-We engaged Deloitte & Touche LLP to provide audit services to us during fiscal year 2020.
-The following table sets forth the fees for services rendered by Deloitte for the years ended December 31, 2020 and 2019:
+We engaged Deloitte to provide audit services to us during fiscal year 2021.
+The following table sets forth the fees for services rendered by Deloitte for the years ended December 31, 2021 and 2020:

-2020 2019
+2021 2020

-Audit Fees (1) \$ 655,000 \$ 438,000
+Audit Fees (1) \$ 1,038,000 \$ 6!

-Audit Related Fees
+Audit-Related Fees

 Tax Fees

-All Other Fees (2) 2,495 2,495
+All Other Fees (2) 2,495

-Total \$ 657,495 \$ 440,495
+Total \$ 1,040,495 \$ 6

-- (1) Audit Fees consisted of fees incurred for the audited financial statements included in our Annual Report on Form 10-K, and for the review of our financial statements included in our Quarterly Reports on Form 10-O. - (2) This amount represent subscription fees paid to Deloitte for use of an accounting research tool during the years ended December 31, 2020 and 2019.
+- (1) Audit Fees consisted of fees incurred for the audited financial statements included in our Annual Report on Form 10-K, and for the review of our financial statements included in our Quarterly Reports on Form 10-Q. The audit fees also include services related to the first year audit of the Company's internal controls that was required for fiscal year 2021 as a results of the loss of our status as an Emerging Growth Company. - (2) This amount represent subscription fees paid to Deloitte for use of an accounting research tool during the years ended December 31, 2021 and 2020.

-Pre-Approval Policies
+Audit Committee Pre-Approval Policies and Procedures

-Our Audit Committee approved all audit, audit-related, tax and other fees for services performed by our independent registered public accounting firm during 2020.
+Our Audit Committee approved all audit, audit-related, tax and other fees for services performed by our independent registered public accounting firm during 2021.
 The Audit Committee has adopted an Audit and Non-Audit Services Pre-Approval Policy (the "Audit Pre-Approval Policy").
 The Audit Pre-Approval Policy provides for general pre-approval for a specified range of fees for certain categories of routine services to be provided during a given calendar year.
 This general pre-approval is automatically renewed at the beginning of each calendar year, unless otherwise determined by the Audit Committee.
 If the cost of any proposed service exceeds the amount for which general pre-approval has been established, specific pre-approval by the Audit Committee is required.
 Specific pre-approval of services is considered at the regular meetings of the Audit Committee.
-The Audit Pre-Approval Policy delegates authority to the Chairman of the Audit Committee to grant specific pre-approval between regularly scheduled Audit Committee meetings for audit and audit related services not to exceed \$50,000 and all other services not to exceed \$25,000.
+The Audit Pre-Approval Policy delegates authority to the Chairman of the Audit Committee to grant specific pre-approval between regularly scheduled Audit Committee meetings for audit and audit related services not to exceed \$55,000.
 The Audit Pre-Approval Policy also establishes a list of prohibited non-audit services.
-In making all of its pre-approval determinations, the Audit Committee considers, among other things, whether such services are consistent with the rules promulgated by the Public Company Accounting Oversight Board (the PCAOB) and the SEC regarding auditor independence, whether the independent auditor is best positioned to provide the most effective and efficient service, and whether the service might enhance the Company's ability to manage and control risk or improve audit quality.
+In making all of its pre-approval determinations, the Audit Committee considers, among other things, whether such services are consistent with the rules promulgated by the Public Company Accounting Oversight Board (the "PCAOB") and the SEC regarding auditor independence, whether the independent auditor is best positioned to provide the most effective and efficient service, and whether the service might enhance the Company's ability to manage and control risk or improve audit quality.
 These and other factors are considered as a whole and no one factor is necessarily determinative.